DavisVaughan/calendarrr/README.md

 `QuantLib` corresponding to calendar calculations, and exposes them as the S3 class, `calendar`.

+## Related work

+The `RQuantLib` package exposes some of this as well, but in a different form and as a subset of a larger purpose of exposing the entire `QuantLib` library.
+There are a few benefits of `calendarrr` vs `RQuantLib`.

+  - `RQuantLib` does not have the ability to add custom holidays.
+  - `RQuantLib` requires that you install `QuantLib` yourself (at least on Mac), which can be a major pain and raise the barrier to entry significantly. `calendarrr` is self-contained.
+  - `calendarrr` tries to focus on providing a consistent and user friendly interface to the calendar library.

 ## Installation

 You can install the released version of calendarrr from